-Operation Black Vote Canada (OBVC) was established in 2004 as a non-profit, multi-partisan organization that supports the election of Black people to public office.
-We do this by educating, motivating and advocating for Black Canadians to participate in Canada’s government, agencies, boards, commissions, civil service and political processes at all levels.
-Unique among other traditional organizations that recruit candidates, our goal is to provide information to expand the community of Black men and women considering public office and encourage civic engagement in the Black community.
+Operation Black Vote Canada (OBVC) was established in 2004 as a non-profit, multi-partisan organization that supports the election of Black Canadians to public office.
+We educate, motivate and advocate for Black Canadians to participate in Canada’s government, agencies, boards, commissions, civil service and political processes at all levels.
+Unique among other traditional organizations that recruit candidates, our goals are to provide information to expand the community of Black Canadians considering public office and encourage civic engagement in Black communities across the country.

-OBVC does not endorse candidates or advocate for one political party over another; we assist emerging Black professionals interested in a political career.
+OBVC does not endorse candidates or advocate for one political party over another; we assist Black Canadians interested in a political or civic career.

-OBVC monitors issues that impact the Black Canadian community and play a leading role in recommending solutions to the community and government.
+OBVC monitors issues that impact the Black Canadian communities and play a leading role in recommending solutions to the community and government.

 What We Do

-OBVC activities include training, workshops and events that promote the election of Black Canadians by:
+OBVC activities include training, workshops and events that promote the election of and civic engagement among Black Canadians by:

 - Working with all political parties to increase the nominations of Black Canadians candidates in winnable ridings.